-MS in Biomedical Sciences
+Master of Science in Biomedical Sciences

-The MS in Biomedical Sciences is a research intensive degree program for individuals seeking to improve their credentials for PhD programs or to pursue careers in the biotech industry, government agencies, or higher education.
+The MS in Biomedical Sciences (MSBS) is a research intensive degree program for individuals seeking to improve their credentials for PhD programs or to pursue careers in the biotech industry, government agencies, or higher education.
 With the exception of Biostatistics and Epidemiology, thesis work will involve in person, laboratory research at the bench.
 To be successful and graduate on time, students should expect to devote a minimum of 40 hours per week on their coursework and research projects.

 Requirements